 With the weather being a bit cooler, it's the perfect time of year for walking, barbecues and picnics on the beach.

 Summer holidays beckon you - enjoy swimming, snorkelling, surfing, building sandcastles, or relaxing in the shade.

 Cape Byron is a great spot to watch for whales on their annual migration - remember to take binoculars.

 Weather, temperature and rainfall

 22°C and 27°C

 15°C and 21°C

 The area’s highest recorded rainfall in one day

-- Imeson Cottage is fully furnished and includes an open plan kitchen, lounge and dining area, a bathroom, 2 bedrooms and a verandah with electric barbecue and outdoor seating, overlooking the beach.
+- Imeson Cottage is fully furnished and includes an open plan kitchen, lounge and dining area, 1 bathroom and 2 bedrooms.

 - Bedding configuration: 1 queen bed, 2 king single beds.
 Before your stay, call Byron Bay office if you’d like the singles set up as a king bed.